DericGitHub/excel-operator/MANUAL.md

 * **Delete**
 Delete the entire row that contains the selected cell of **Section A**.
 If user press the button without selected cell **Section A**, there should be a prompt to notify user.
 * **Lock POR**
-Step 1:Unlock the current PS sheet.
+Step 1:Unlock the current PDERS sheet.
-Step 2:Set the protection mode of all the cell in current PS sheet to unlocked.
+Step 2:Set the protection mode of all the cell in current PDERS sheet to unlocked.
 Step 3:Iterate all the status.
 If the status is "POR", set the protection mode of entire row to locked.
-Step 4:Lock the current PS sheet.
+Step 4:Lock the current PDERS sheet.
 * **Preview**
-Open a new window to display the full content of current PS sheet.
+Open a new window to display the full content of current PDERS sheet.
 ## Information
 ![](https://raw.githubusercontent.com/DericGitHub/excel-operator/master/Information.png)
 Show the progress bar and the necessary informations for user.